Digitally Sign PDFs: An Essential Guide for Professionals

 The official universal time of the signature, not the time of the device used to sign (requires an internet connection).

-With the increasing global population and climate changes, engineering will have to meet enormous challenges in the coming years.
-The advent of AI, 5G, and 3D printing will greatly contribute to the performance of infrastructures and designs.
+With a growing global population and issues linked to climate change on the rise, the engineering industry will have to meet enormous challenges in the coming years.

-These methods will require a complete digital transformation of the industry to help engineers become more resilient, fast, and up to the challenges mentioned above.
-Firms that want to remain competitive in the global economy have already begun to adopt BIM methods, among others.
+The advent of technologies like AI, 5G, and 3D printing will greatly contribute to the performance of future infrastructure and designs.
+However, these methods will require a comprehensive digital transformation of the industry in order for engineers to become more resilient, fast, and up to the challenges mentioned above.
+Firms that want to remain competitive in the global economy have already begun to leverage new digital technologies and adopt BIM methods, among others.

-The professional digital signature becomes essential to ensure the integrity of the engineering work and to protect the public.
-Even as working methods become more efficient, engineers will still have to take responsibility for their work.
+The professional digital signature is an essential tool to ensure the integrity of engineering work and to protect the public.
+Even as processes become more efficient, engineers will still have to take responsibility for their work.

-To take advantage of value-added digital environments, the CertifiO professional digital signature and ConsignO tools are their best allies for optimizing their workflows.
-It becomes even more relevant when it comes to signing in a hybrid mode.
+To take advantage of value-added digital environments, the CertifiO professional digital signature and ConsignO tools are the best allies for optimizing engineering workflows.
+The benefits are especially evident when it comes to signing in a hybrid mode.

 Securing the future: The rise of professional digital signatures in engineering

-Adopting the professional digital signature is therefore a good practice for the future of the industry, a method that will become a standard in the short term and will ensure the normal evolution of the practice towards the fourth industrial revolution.
+Adopting professional digital signatures is therefore a good practice for the future of the industry.
+As their use gains momentum, the method will set the standard in the short term and ensure the normal evolution of the practice towards the fourth industrial revolution.

-With the rapid pace of technological advancement, it is clear that the engineering sector must keep up to ensure the safety, reliability, and trustworthiness of its practices.
+With the rapid pace of technological advancement, the engineering sector must keep up to ensure the safety, reliability, and trustworthiness of its practices.
 A professional digital signature is a key component in achieving this goal.
-It provides a secure and verifiable means of authenticating documents and work, which is essential in an industry where the stakes are high and errors can have serious consequences.
+It provides a secure and verifiable means of authenticating documents and work, which is essential in an industry where stakes are high and errors can have serious consequences.